 For example, there are 4 million people living in Athens, it is not pedestrian friendly – you take your life in your hands crossing the street, there are thieving Gypsies everywhere, and his country is as mixed up as the next (insert Trump conversation here.)
 He pointed out the local grocery, a couple of nearby places to eat, and demonstrated how to make Greek coffee – just like camp coffee!
 It was dark when we got to our pad, and a little overwhelmed, we stayed close to it – it’d be way too easy to get lost.

-By daylight, we could get our bearings, and got down to exploring.
+By daylight, we joined a city tour and got our bearings.
 Let me share a little of our Athens experience:

-Speaking of Retrievers, I was moved by the stray cats, stray dogs which were not nearly as depressing as other country’s strays.
-In Greece there appeared to be a certain level of compassion to care for them – at least kibble and fresh water.
+Speaking of Retrievers, I was moved by the stray cats & stray dogs.
+Practically a symbol of Greece.
+They were not nearly as depressing as other country’s strays.
+In Greece there appeared to be a certain level of compassion to care for them – at a minimum, kibble and fresh water.